openvinotoolkit/openvino/docs/articles_en/documentation/openvino-extensibility/transformation-api.rst

 In transformation development process:

 * Do not use deprecated OpenVINO™ API.
 Deprecated methods are marked with ``OPENVINO_DEPRECATED`` macro in their definition.
-* Do not pass ``shared_ptr<Node>`` as an input for another one if a type of the node is unknown or it has multiple outputs.
-Use explicit output port.
+* Do not pass ``shared_ptr<Node>`` as input for another node if the type of the node is unknown or if it has multiple outputs.
+Instead, use explicit output ports.
-* If you replace node with another one that produces different shape, remember that new shape will not be propagated until the first ``validate_nodes_and_infer_types`` call for ``ov::Model``.
+* If you replace a node with another node that produces different shape, note that the new shape will not be propagated until the first ``validate_nodes_and_infer_types`` call for ``ov::Model``.
 If you are using ``ov::pass::Manager``, it will automatically call this method after each transformation execution.
 * Do not forget to call the ``ov::pass::ConstantFolding`` pass if your transformation creates constant subgraphs.
 * Use latest OpSet if you are not developing downgrade transformation pass.
 * When developing a callback for ``ov::pass::MatcherPass``, do not change nodes that come after the root node in the topological order.